Skip links

 Air+

-Supplies CO2-lean air leading to more productivity at work.
+Supplies CO2-lean air leading to better indoor air quality.

-Shifting to renewables is allowing the world to reduce emissions across many parts of the economy.
-However, Real Estate emissions remain difficult to avoid.
-Buildings, responsible for 38% of global emissions, can be turned into carbon sinks by making them capture CO2.
+Buildings, responsible for about 40% of global greenhouse gas emissions, can be turned into carbon sinks by making them capture CO2.

-Our patented Building-HVAC-Integrated CO2 Capture Technology is uniquely developed for installation inside or near buildings and does not need high temperatures or specific geography.
-CO2 is captured throughout the year by utilizing buildings’ existing HVAC systems and the residents enjoy CO2-lean air.
-Captured CO2 returns to the building in the form of concrete blocks and creates negative emissions.
+Soletair Power’s patented Building-HVAC-Integrated CO2 Capture Technology is developed for buildings and does not require high temperatures or specific geography.
+Atmospheric CO2 is captured from the air by utilizing the existing HVAC system.
+Captured CO2 when mineralized into concrete, returns to another building in the form of concrete blocks, closes the cycle, and creates negative emissions.

-A carbon sink is a reservoir that stores carbon dioxide permanently after capturing it from the atmosphere.
+A carbon sink is a reservoir that stores carbon dioxide for an indefinite period after capturing it from the atmosphere.

 Direct air capture (DAC) is a technology that uses chemical materials to capture carbon dioxide from the atmosphere.
 When air is moved over these materials, they selectively capture the CO2, allowing the other components of air to pass through.